*This post was previously live on my older/erstwhile site TheWingedFork.

 Haller Park in Mombasa, originally known as the Bamburi Nature Trail till 1999 was a project started by Dr Rene Haller to the South of the Bamburi Cement factory in Mombasa.

 The project from 1959 saw Rene rehabilitate the waste cement quarry lands and introduce plants and vegetation into the area, starting with the casaurina, the damas and the coconut palm.
-They were also the first park to receive an award called the Global 500 Roll of Honour from the United Nations Environmental Program for their ecologically sound rehabilitation.

 They also received a number of other awards for their work in wildlife over the years and are now under the umbrella of LaFarge Ecosystems.